 Last, snacking at night can be due to boredom.
 Contrary to eating because one is hungry, eating out of boredom or emotions, also known as Eating in the Absence of Hunger, is associated with being disconnected to one’s appetite cues and overeating.

-Snacks for Teens at Night: What are the Consequences?
+Snacking at Night: What are the Consequences?

 Snacking in the evening can have a few consequences.
 The most recognizable one is unwanted weight gain.